-1 Read and understand the assessment criteria and the objectives and outcomes of the Fund, and the Vision Mātauranga policy.
+1 Read and understand the assessment criteria and the objectives and outcomes of the Unlocking Curious Minds contestable fund.

 Read and understand the assessment criteria detailed in these guidelines.
-This includes the scoring guide and the objectives and outcomes of the Fund and the Vision Mātauranga policy (see over).
+This includes the scoring guide and the objectives and outcomes of the Unlocking Curious Minds contestable fund (see over).
 The scoring guide and the points to note for each assessment criteria provide a common interpretation to clarify and help ensure consistency in application and understanding.